ThingSlinger42/Open-RaspberryPi-Vision/README.md

 # Open-RaspberryPi-Vision
 Open source "night vision" for the masses made using easily available components with a Raspberry Pi Zero W at its core.

 The display I developed this around is a cheap hobby drone FPV headset with a 480x320 display.
-These are the 5.8GHz headsets that typically go for around $50-60 USD from the usual suspects.
+These are the 5.8GHz headsets that typically go for around $50-60 USD from the usual suspects in China.
 I am currently developing this to support the basic Raspberry Pi camera module v1 NoIR w/12 lens and FLIR's Lepton 3 series.
 Future plans currently include:
 - Reworking the hardware layout to allow easier access to the GPIO pins of the Pi
 - A way to access the desktop without needing to connect to the device via VNC or SSH
 - Developing and releasing 3D printable addons including a bigger battery compartment for better battery life and power delivery